crownstone/bluenet/docs/BUILD_SYSTEM.md

 * GNU cross-compiler
 * JLink tools

 The Softdevice is part of the Nordic SDK and does not need to be downloaded separately.
-The Jenkins continuous integration system does not need to download JLink and the nrfutil software henceforth they can be excluded from the build by
+The continuous integration system (Github Actions) does not need to download JLink and the nrfutil software henceforth they can be excluded from the build by

     cmake .. -DDOWNLOAD_JLINK=OFF -DDOWNLOAD_NRFUTIL=OFF